event4u-app/data-helpers/starlight/src/content/docs/framework-integration/artisan-commands.md

 ## dto:list

-List all DTOs in the project.
+List all Dtos in the project.

 ### Basic Usage